maxcohn/quotekeeper/README.md

 ## Files explained

-* `setup.py` - Setuptools script

-* `quotekeeper.wsgi` - WSGI file, should be used to run on WSGI server

 * `quote.py` - Quote object and helper functions for reading and writing quotes

 * `routes.py` - Routes and code associated with handling all route in the app